AuDigitalHealth/lingo/docs/design/technologies.md

-# Snomio technologies
+# Lingo technologies

 ## Purpose

-Provide an overview of the key technologies used in the Snomio application.
+Provide an overview of the key technologies used in the Lingo application.

 ### Snowstorm